ecoiahq/content-ops-starter/content/pages/our-team.md

         self:
           textAlign: center
     subtitle: "Strategic Thinkers.
 Passionate Creatives.\_Impact-Driven Innovators."
-    text: >
+    text: >+
-      At Ecoia, we believe in the power of storytelling, strategy, and creativity to drive real change.
-We are a collective of purpose-led professionals—strategists, designers, storytellers, and digital
+      <div style="text-align: left">At Ecoia, we believe in the power of
-      specialists—committed to helping mission-driven organisations, ethical
+      storytelling, strategy, and creativity to drive real change.
+We are a collective of purpose-led professionals—strategists, designers,
-      brands, and social enterprises amplify their impact.
+      storytellers, and digital specialists—committed to helping mission-driven organisations, ethical brands, and social enterprises amplify their impact.</div>

     actions:
       - type: Button
         label: See open positions